These grilled sweet potato nachos hobo dinner are vegan, gluten free and a super fun easy foil pack meal or snack!

 What kid doesn’t like nachos?
 I just suggest if your kids are sensitive to spice to make sure you go easy on the chilli pepper and spicy BBQ sauce.

-What are some of your go to summer meal ideas?
-Leave me a comment below if you try these foil pack nachos!
+What are some of your go to foil pack meals?
+Have you tried this vegan nachos recipe?
+Leave me a comment below!

 Ingredients